Contact Us Today

 While the provincial courts in Ontario and Saskatchewan ruled in favour of the federal government’s arguments supporting a federal framework for carbon pricing, Alberta’s provincial court deemed the federal government’s approach unconstitutional.
 The fight is set to continue with the Supreme Court of Canada.

-Sheldon is a Manager at Brightspot whose main motivation for working on climate issues is species conservation.
+Sheldon is the Director of Strategy and Innovation at Brightspot.
+His main motivation for working on climate issues is species conservation.
 He loves getting others’ perspectives, especially on energy and climate issues!